haraldar/QuickZebra/README.md

 # QuickZebra

 A C# class library for creating ZPL code from C# code.
-Written to work with at least labelary.
-There are different approaches with the same result in this library, which will be displayed in Program.cs.
+Written to work with at least labelary's API.

+The different approaches and generally samples for this library will be displayed in Program.cs.
----

-### 1 - The QuickZebra.Absolute namespace

-This namespace works with absolute positional values.

-Progress stage: Almost done.

----

-### 2 - The QuickZebra.Relative namespace

-This namespace works with relative reverese engineered values and allows for a more schematic approach, just as one would do when working with HTML or XML/XAML.

-Progress stage: A thought and a work in progress.
+One of the goals of this library is to allow for absolute positioning of the elements as well as relative positioning.